bytefish/bytefish.de/content/blog/face_recognition_service.md

 ### Handling Exceptions ###

-So how to we return these errors to the consumer?
+So how do we return these errors to the consumer?

-Now you don't want to write a try-catch block around each method and return the error.
-You would repeat yourself a thousand times, writing the blocks and it might lead to errors.
+You don't want to write a try-catch block around each method and return the error.
+You would repeat yourself a thousand times, and writing the blocks and it might lead to errors, because it's easy to miss one.
 Instead we can use a decorator, which we call a ``ThrowsWebAppException``.
 It catches the original exception and wraps it in a new ``WebAppException``.

 This ``WebAppException`` exception is then handled by [Flask's errorhandler](http://flask.pocoo.org/docs/api/#flask.Flask.errorhandler), which logs the original exception and extracts a meaningful JSON representation from the ``WebAppException``.